VMBlakelock/destination-date-night/README.md

 The [Desktop](assets/wireframes/destination-date-night-desktop.png) wireframe gives a more spaced look, the navbar here sits across the top of the page, text, interactivity dropdowns and Google Map all sit on top as the design is the same as mobile.

 There are a few slight adjustments from the wireframes this was due mainly to styling aesthetics.
 Having text screen wide made the site look bulky and messy it needed some blank areas to clean it up, However the desktop site needed the Google map to be screen wide to keep in users eyeline.
-Also it was realised that the HTML buttons

 ### Surface